Housing enforcement officers have always been at potential risk of verbal abuse and physical violence from members of the public.

 - 1% of survey respondents have been sexually assaulted

-The following are just two news snips highlighting serious safety problems to housing officers around the world:
+The following are just a few news snips highlighting serious safety problems to housing officers around the world:

 - UK: “Two housing officers shot as they try to evict tenant from house”